Chart Color Schemes

 Wilson features high concentrations of group households, with a lower-than-average median household size

-Family households account for 63.3% of all households, including 26.8% couples with children, 26.1% couples without children, and 8.1% single parent families.
-Non-family households make up the remaining 36.7%, with lone person households at 27.5% and group households comprising 9.4%.
+Family households account for 63.3% of all households, consisting of 26.8% couples with children, 26.1% couples without children, and 8.1% single parent families.
+Non-family households make up the remaining 36.7%, with lone person households at 27.5% and group households comprising 9.4% of the total.
 The median household size is 2.5 people, which is smaller than the Greater Perth average of 2.7.

 Frequently Asked Questions - Households